Nickhil-Sethi/clay-code-challenge/README.md

 Postgres databases I've worked with tend to have performance issues when dealing with tables of about `1 billion` or more rows.
 Index cruft begins to develop, and queries take longer times.

 At that point, we'd start to think about a partition schema which allows for bulk deletes and prevents cruft.
-Older data is probably less frequently access, and so partitioning time into months and periodically deleting the oldest month might be helpful.
+Older data is probably less frequently accessed, and so partitioning time into months and periodically deleting the oldest month, for example, might be helpful.

 #### Security